Last updated October 21, 2024.

 15. Ginkgo

-Ginkgo biloba is one of the most popular herbal remedies worldwide and is most commonly taken for memory improvement.
+Ginkgo biloba is one of the most popular herbal remedies in the world and is most commonly taken for memory improvement.

 Research has repeatedly concluded that ginkgo does very little to improve memory in healthy adults.